wp-plugins/design-approval-system/readme.txt

 = Do you offer support? =

-Yes.
-We only offer Premium Support.
+Yes, Contact us at info@slickremix.com for problems with your plugin.
+We also offer Premium Support if you are looking to extend our plugin or just need help with your website.

 = Are there Extensions for this plugin? =